| 1.7 Proteins |

 Tertiary Structure

-Results from R-group interactions that fold the polypeptide into a three-dimensional shape
+- Results from interactions between R (side) groups that fold the polypeptide into a precise three-dimensional shape, stabilised by:

 Quaternary Structure

-- Forms when multiple polypeptide subunits associate into a functional complex through the same types of interactions
+- Forms when two or more polypeptide subunits associate into a single functional complex through the same types of interactions (for example, the four subunits of hemoglobin)

 All four structural levels work together to determine protein function, and disruption at any level can impair or destroy biological activity.